gehwissenlos/Yourls-Email-Notify/README.md

 # Yourls-Email-Notify
 Have Yourls send you an email when someone clicks a shortened link.

 This plugin is very easy to configure.
-Simply add your To & From email addresses to the "Click Notification Email Addresses" admin panel and you're good to go!
+Simply add the following info to the "Click Notification Email" admin page:

-There are a few optional settings in the script that you can customize to fit your situation.
-They are:
+* To email address - this is where you want to receive these notification emails.
-* $path - this is the base path where you want to install the following files.
+* From email address - this is the address you want the email to be sent from.
-* $my_ip_file - this file contains your IP address.
-It's used to compare to the visitors IP so you can see which clicks were made by you.
+* My IP File - this file contains your IP address.
+It's used to compare to the visitors IP so you can see which clicks were made by you - optional.
-* $error_log - name and path of an error log, in case you have a problem with this script.
+* Error Log - path of an error log for testing, in case you have a problem with this script - optional.
-* date_default_timezone_set - this may not be necessary, but I added it to make sure the times in the email were from my timezone.
+* Log Errors? - choose "Yes" or "No" depending whether or not you want to log errors.
+Choosing "Yes" requires a log path in the Error Log field.

 Plus you can customize the generated email to your heart's content!

 ### Installation Instructions

 1. Copy everything to your YOURLS_DIRECTORY
-2. Visit the "Click Notification Email Addresses" admin panel to add your email addresses
+2. Visit the "Click Notification Email" admin panel to customize your install

 #### Caveats